 4. Are your valuables insured properly?

 Many home insurance policies have a limit on the amount of coverage offered for valuables such as jewelry.
 (Sometimes it can be as low as $1,000.)
 If you have any expensive jewelry, artwork, valuables, or collections, it’s really important to make sure they’re covered.
-Have you acquired or inherited anything recently that might warrant getting some more insurance?
+Have you acquired anything recently that might warrant getting some more insurance?

 5. Have you thought about bundling your home and auto insurance?